NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 <div>\[{\mathop{\rm Re}\nolimits} {}_D = \frac{{4\dot m}}{{\pi \mu D}}\]</div>

-with <div img="image5739.txt">\(\mu \)</div> being the absolute viscosity of water
+with <span>$\mu $</span> being the absolute viscosity of water

 ### Plant Loop Fluid-to-Fluid Heat Exchanger

 This component (Object: HeatExchanger:FluidToFluid) is a simple hydronic heat exchanger that can be used to couple two (hydronic) plant or condenser loops.
 Sizing and nominal capacity calculations are discussed elsewhere in this document, see the section called Plant Heat Exchanger Sizing.
 This section first discusses the heat transfer modeling and the control issues.

 Heat exchanger performance modeling uses classic effectiveness-NTU correlations.
 The heat exchanger model can be specified as one of seven types:  cross flow both fluid streams unmixed, cross flow both fluid streams mixed, cross flow maximum capacity flow mixed min), counter flow, parallel flow, or ideal.
-The model correlations determine a heat transfer effectiveness value, <div img="image5740.txt">\(\varepsilon \)</div>, which is a function of heat exchanger UA, the mass flow rates through boths sides, and the specific heat of the fluids in the streams.
+The model correlations determine a heat transfer effectiveness value, <span>$\varepsilon $</span>, which is a function of heat exchanger UA, the mass flow rates through boths sides, and the specific heat of the fluids in the streams.
 The effectiveness of an ideal heat exchanger is set to 1.0 and no correlation is needed.

 Because the heat exchanger is intended to be generic, its two sides are distinguished by the nature of loop side being connected.
 One side is called “Loop Supply Side” to indicate the heat exchanger is situated on the supply side of a loop.
 The other side is called “Loop Demand Side” to indicate it is on the demand side of a loop.
 The heat exchanger is intended to act as a supply component for the loop connected to it as the “Loop Supply Side” and as a demand component for the loop connected to it as the “Loop Demand Side.”
 From the point of view of the heat exchanger component itself, the Loop Demand Side acts like a supply source/sink for the Loop Supply Side which acts like a demand to the component.

-The mass flow rates and specific heat capacity are multiplied together to evaluate flow thermal capacity for each side and the minimum, maximum, and capacity ratio, <div img="image5741.txt">\({R_C}\)</div>, are determined.
+The mass flow rates and specific heat capacity are multiplied together to evaluate flow thermal capacity for each side and the minimum, maximum, and capacity ratio, <span>${R_C}$</span>, are determined.

 <div>\[{\left( {\dot m{c_p}} \right)_{SupLoop}} = {\dot m_{SupLoop}}*{c_p}_{SupLoop}\]</div>